Edward Everett Root Publishers Co. Ltd.

 These stories construct an impression of Smithfield, ‘Little Britain’, and throw their dark light both on British national history, and on the human condition.

 Contents: Introduction.
 Preface.
 William Wallace.
 Walter [Wat] Tyler.
 Anne Askew.
 John Wilmot.
 Tom Nero.
 Sweeney Todd.
 Aaron Kominski [‘Jack the Ripper’].
 Amelia Dyer.
 Heinrich Himmler.
 Tariq Sharmin.
 St. Bartholomew.

 The noted critic Graham Holderness is the author or editor of some 50 books, with overall sales of tens of thousands.
 His work can be divided into three strands: (1) literary criticism, theory and scholarship, especially in Shakespeare studies; (2) the pioneering of an innovative new method of ‘creative criticism’; and (3) creative writing in fiction, poetry and drama.
 His poetry collection Craeft received a Poetry Book Society award in 2002.
 His play Wholly Writ was performed at Shakespeare’s Globe, and by Royal Shakespeare company actors in Stratford-upon-Avon.
 His publishers have included Penguin, Cambridge University Press, Bloomsbury, Palgrave Macmillan, Routledge, , Manchester University Press, and Lion Books.

-EER will also publish his other new study, Samurai Shakespeare, in Spring 2020, and new editions of three of his works: Textual Shakespeare; Visual Shakespeare; and The Prince of Denmark.
+EER will also publish his other new study, Samurai Shakespeare, in Spring 2020, and new editions of two of his earlier works: Textual Shakespeare; Visual Shakespeare; and The Prince of Denmark.

 Copyright © Edward Everett Root Publishers Co Ltd. All rights reserved.